-The responsibilities for the DSL are: -
+The responsibilities for the DSL are:

-- to ensure that the Pre-school's child protection policies are known, understood and used appropriately, and that these policies are reviewed at least annually as a minimum and updated as necessary. - to ensure that all safeguarding issues raised in setting are effectively responded to, recorded and referred to the appropriate agency.
-Child Protection records will be kept until the child is aged 21 years; - all adults, (including volunteers) new to our setting will be made aware of this policy and the procedures for child protection, the name and contact details of the DSL and have these explained, as part of their induction into the setting; - be responsible for arranging the settings safeguarding training for all staff and volunteers who work with the children and young people.
-The DSL must ensure that the safeguarding training takes place at least every three years for all; - to attend or ensure that a senior member of staff who has the relevant training and access to appropriate supervision, attends where appropriate, all child protection case conferences, reviews, core groups or meetings where it concerns a child in our care and to contribute to multi-agency discussions to safeguard and promote the child's welfare; - for ensuring the acceptable, safe use and storage of all camera technology, images, and mobile phones through the implementation, monitoring and reviewing of the appropriate policies and procedures. - Interpreting and implementing the Fundamental British Values. - From September 2020, following the Covid-19 pandemic which resulted in the preschool closing for a short time before reopening for a reduced number of children, we hope that the children will return to their usual attendance.
-However we understand parents may wish to return to the setting through a slower transition.
-Practitioners within the setting will look at the families on an individual basis and arrange a transition which is based on their needs.
+- to ensure that the Out of School Club's child protection policies are known, understood and used appropriately, and that these policies are reviewed at least annually as a minimum and updated as necessary. - to ensure that all safeguarding issues raised in setting are effectively responded to, recorded and referred to the appropriate agency.
+Child Protection records will be kept until the child is aged 21years; - all adults, (including volunteers) new to our setting will be made aware of this policy and the procedures for child protection, the name and contact details of the DSL and have these explained, as part of their induction into the setting; - be responsible for arranging the settings safeguarding training for all staff and volunteers who work with the children and young people.
+The DSL must ensure that the safeguarding training takes place at least every three years for all; - to attend or ensure that a senior member of staff who has the relevant training and access to appropriate supervision, attends where appropriate, all child protection case conferences, reviews, core groups or meetings where it concerns a child in our care and to contribute to multi-agency discussions to safeguard and promote the child's welfare; - for ensuring the acceptable, safe use and storage of all camera technology, images, and mobile phones through the implementation, monitoring and reviewing of the appropriate policies and procedures. - Interpreting and implementing the Fundamental British Values.

 All Child Protection concerns need to be acted on immediately.
 If you are concerned that a child may be at risk or is actually suffering abuse, you must tell the DSL.
-Do not assume that someone else is taking action and sharing information that might safeguard a child..
-All Adults, including the DSL, have a duty to refer all known or suspected cases of abuse to the relevant agency including the Gloucestershire Safeguarding Children's Board, Gloucestershire Early Years service - Social Care, or the Police.
-Where a disclosure is made to a visiting staff member from a different agency, eg. Early Years Consultants, Health Visitors, it is the responsibility of that agency staff to formally report the referral to St Joseph's Pre-school's DSL in the first instance and to follow their organisation's procedures.
+Do not assume that someone else is taking action and sharing information that might safeguard a child.
+All Adults, including the DSL, have a duty to refer all known or suspected cases of abuse to the relevant agency including the Gloucestershire Safeguarding Children's Board, Gloucestershire Early Years' Service - Social Care, or the Police.
+Where a disclosure is made to a visiting staff member from a different agency, eg. Early Years Consultants, Health Visitors, it is the responsibility of that agency staff to formally report the referral to St Joseph's Out of School Club's DSL in the first instance and to follow their organisation's procedures.
 Any records made should be kept securely on the Child's Protection file.
 Parents should be aware and can access this record unless to do so would increase the risk to the child or impede a potential investigation.

-Staff working with children at St Joseph's Pre-school are advised to maintain an attitude of it could happen here where safeguarding is concerned.
+Staff working with children at St Joseph's Out of School Club are advised to maintain an attitude of it could happen here where safeguarding is concerned.
 When concerned about the welfare of a child staff should always act in the best interests of the child.